Commitments and Contingencies

 Long Term Supply Agreement

-On April 18, 2017 the Company entered into a long term supply agreement (“Supply Agreement”) to purchase flower and manufactured products for the dispensaries upon approval of the appropriate licensing by the Puerto Rico Department of Health.
+On April 18, 2017 the Company entered into a long term supply agreement (“Supply Agreement”) to purchase flower and manufactured products for the dispensaries upon approval of the appropriate licensing by the Department of Health of Puerto Rico.
 Pursuant to the terms of the Supply Agreement, the Company agreed to purchase at least 50% of all flower and manufactured products to be sold in the dispensaries owned by the Company or its affiliates.
 The Supply Agreement has a term of ten years from the moment of its coming into effect.
 If neither party announces termination of the Supply Agreement at least thirty (30) days before its stated expiration, the Supply Agreement shall automatically extend for a period of one year, and renewing until such time as either party provides notice of termination in accordance with the terms and conditions of the Supply Agreement.

 Option to Purchase Building

 On May 14, 2018, Andalucia 511, LLC, through its parent company, Project 1493, LLC remitted $50,000 in the form of an option to purchase a building located at 1022 Ashford Avenue in Santuree, Puerto Rico.
 The option gives the Company an exclusive ninety day option to purchase the building for $1,150,000, which can be executed by written consent, specifying the closing date.
 The Company will also pay $5,000 rent for the duration of the option agreement.
 On October 26, 2018, the Company extended its option to purchase the building to March 15, 2019.

 Risk of Prosecution for Cannabis-Related Companies